juxhouse/bela-resources/API.md

 It does not require you to inform the deletion or renaming of elements in your architecture.
 Instead, it allows you to upload the elements that currently exist and BELA will garbage collect the rest.

 You can upload elements from different `sources`.
+See "Source" section below.

 This endpoint receives a `transaction` as an array of `operations`.
 The effect of all operations is applied to BELA atomically.